SURGERY INJURY LAWYER SERVING VICTIMS OF SURGICAL ERRORS IN NEW YORK CITY AND THE SURROUNDING AREAS

 - Insufficient Preoperative Planning – A surgeon must be well prepared for surgery by reviewing and preparing for potential complications.
 The medical team, including nurses and assistants, should also prepare by making sure all the necessary equipment is ready and available as needed by the surgeon.

-- Poor Communication – Failing to properly communicate can lead to all types of surgical errors, such as marking the wrong site for surgery, or failing to make sure all surgical equipment is available.
+- Poor Communication – Failing to communicate properly can lead to all types of surgical errors, such as marking the wrong site for surgery, or failing to make sure all surgical equipment is available or has been removed.
 Medical teams may also miscommunicate about the proper dosage of a patient’s medication.

 - Fatigue – Surgeons typically work long shifts during which they perform multiple operations, which can easily result in fatigue.
 Tired surgeons are more likely to make mistakes than those who are well-rested.